kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 | Setup 2         | x          | x          |            |
 | Setup 3         | x          | x          |            |
 | Setup 4         |            |            | x          |

+A detailed comparison with differend scenarios of logpipeline routing has been performed [here](./07-multiple-logpipeline-investigation.md).